All Episodes

 Maybe you like to collect like I do.

-And you're looking for those, maybe you need defense for your home for your business.
+And you're looking for those, maybe you need defense for your home, for your business.

-Anyway, look, you're gonna love this company, and frankly, uh Henry becomes a family heirloom.
+And frankly, Henry becomes a family heirloom.

 You can pass it down to future generations.